 - Talent management

-Success – the desired change is achieved.
-Standards are created and a plan developed to ensure the changes are sustained.
+- Success – the desired change is achieved.
+Standards are created and a plan is developed to ensure the changes are sustained.

 Organizational Development Process – It's About People

 The organization development process involves changing behavior.
 While there is some predictability, the unexpected can be expected, making the organizational development process a dynamic process.
 Applying the principles of the Action Research Model to the organizational development process provides an approach to change that is adaptable, with constant feedback that allows the process to adjust to actual situations.